spectrum-health-systems/Tingen-Transmorger/README.md

 - Meeting details (start time, participants, etc.)
 - Meeting quality (bandwidth, audio/video quality, etc.)

-And most of the information in Tingen Transmorger can easily be copy/pasted into other documentation/emails/tickets.
+And most of the information in Tingen Transmorger can easily be copy/pasted into other documentation, emails, and tickets.

 ## The Transmorger database

-The heart of Tingen Transmorger is the Transmorger Database, which combines multiple TeleHealth reports into a single, well organized collection of data.
+The heart of Tingen Transmorger is the Transmorger Database, which combines multiple TeleHealth reports into a single, well organized collection of data that:

-The Transmorger database:

 - Contains data from date ranges *you* choose
-- That data can be added to the database *on-the-fly*
+- Can be added to *on-the-fly*, with dates/date ranges *you* choose
-- The end-user database is updated *automatically*, ensuring users have the latest available data
+- Is updated for end-users *automatically*, ensuring users have the latest available data
-- Data can be copied out of Transmorger, and pasted into tickets, emails, etc.

 ## Getting Started

-Check out the the Tingen Transmorger [Manual](./docs/man/README.md)!
+Check out the the Tingen Transmorger [Manual](./docs/man/README.md).

 ## Development